 What Can I Use Instead of Tree Wrap?

 Tree guards work as a good alternative to tree wraps.
 Tree guards are like tree wraps but they are typically cylindrical tubes placed on the bottom of the tree’s trunk to protect against:

 When purchasing tree guards, go for white, as this will reflect the rays of the sun and keep the tree trunk cool.

 Another alternative to tree wraps that can protect against insect damage is tree banding.
 Tree banding is done by wrapping a band of a sticky substance around a deciduous tree to capture insects that walk along the trunk.
 This won’t do much against sunscalding, but it will protect the tree against harmful insects such as cankerworms.

-Tree wrapping can help to protect your trees during the winter months from sunscald and damage.
-Don’t let the first frost catch you off guard, call a local tree care professional to help protect your trees.
+Tree wrapping can help to protect your trees from sunscald and damage during the winter months.
+If you are unsure if you should wrap your trees, consulting with an arborist can help.
+Many tree care companies have them on staff.
+Don’t let the first frost catch you off guard; call a local tree care professional to help protect your trees.